Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/Errors and Warnings Reference.md

 ### `InfusateParsingError`

-A regular expression or other parsing error was encountered when parsing an Infusate string.
-The formatting or completeness of the string must be manually fixed.
-Consult formatting guidelines (check the file’s header comment).
+An error was encountered when reading (parsing) your Infusate.
+The format or completeness of the infusate name must be manually corrected.
+Consult formatting guidelines in the Study Doc Infusate column header's comment.

 ### `InvalidHeaders`